practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

   def `(str)
     rd, wr = IO.pipe

-    # Create a new subprocess that will just exec the requested program.
+    # Create a new subprocess that will exec just the requested program.
     pid = fork do
-      # The sub-process closes its copy of the reading end of the pipe
+      # The subprocess closes its copy of the reading end of the pipe
       # because it only needs to write.
       rd.close